Academic Regulations

 Other National Systems

-Students can earn Columbia credit (up to a maximum of 16 credits for all previous college-level work) for diplomas earned in certain national systems of college-level curriculum as part of a high school curriculum.
+Students can earn up to a maximum of 16 points of academic credit toward the Bachelor of Arts degree from Columbia College for diplomas earned in certain national systems of college-level curriculum as part of a high school curriculum.

 For further information, students should consult with their advising deans in the Berick Center for Student Advising.